Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 18.insert admin data on phpmyadmin database
 19.copy all the code from index.php and create and paste the code on home.php 20.add session on home.php
+21.create a div in home.php and create a echo to show what role is the user 22.create logout.php and add session_unset and destroy

+>THIRD CHAPTER
+1.create admin folder and within it index.php
+2.copy the code from home.php and delete it paste the copy code to admin/index.php 3.change directory on req/login.php
+4.in admin/index.php create navbar and add list items as well change login to logout